 Firms can increase their productivity by hiring workers to innovate.
 In particular, I assume that the firm's period-t productivity is the product of its productivity $A_t(s)$ in the beginning of the period and its period-t innovation $\ell_t^I(s)^{1-\mu}$.
 That is, where $\ell_t^I(s)$ denotes the number of workers hired to innovate.21 Workers can freely switch between the two tasks, innovation and production.
-As I show later in Section 3.1.6, a firm always has positive demand for both types of labor.
+As I show later in section "Non-farm firms' problem and its solution", a firm always has positive demand for both types of labour.
 Hence, wages of innovation and production workers are equal in equilibrium, and the marginal non-farm worker is indifferent between performing the two tasks.

-$$\hat{A}t(s) = A_t(s) \ell_t^I(s)^{1-\mu}$$
+$$\hat{A}t(s) = A_t(s)\ell_t^I(s)^{1-\mu},$$

-Note that the exponents on innovation labor $(1 - \mu)$ and the farm good (μ) sum to one.
+Note that the exponents on innovation labour $(1-\mu)$ and the farm good (μ) sum to one.
 This assumption helps keep the model tractable by guaranteeing constant returns to scale after the fixed cost has been paid.
-Without the assumption, one would not get closed-form solutions for firms' optimal levels of innovation, labor use, farm good use and
+Without the assumption, one would not get closed-form solutions for firms' optimal levels of innovation, labour use, farm good use, and output price as a function of input prices and productivity (section "Non-farm firms' problem and its solution").
+As the model's equilibrium conditions depend on these endogenous variables, solving the model without the assumption would require numerically solving for these variables by iterating on firms' first-order conditions at every location in every time period.
+This would make the calibration of the model, which relies on solving the model many times, computationally infeasible.